mango-cs/SnapShoot/SNAPSHOOT_APP_DEVELOPMENT_PLAN.md

 ---

-*This comprehensive plan provides a roadmap for building a production-ready Flashoot app that not only replicates the original design but enhances it with modern features, better performance, and superior user experience.*
+*This comprehensive plan provides a roadmap for building a production-ready SnapShoot app that not only replicates the original design but enhances it with modern features, better performance, and superior user experience.*